0Navin0/galaxy_halo_connection_in_HSC/README.md

 	* WLS_covariance_matrices: Covariance matrices obtained from above measurements using Jackknife technique.
 		* cov_mat_z\*\_stelM_thresh_\*.txt: Covariance matrices for the 10 radial bins.
-		* stddev_hsc: Square root of the diagonal components of the matrices = standad deviation of the lensing signal in each of the 10 radial bins, obtained for each stellar mass threshold sample.
+		* wls_zbin_\*.csv: Square root of the diagonal components of the matrices = standad deviation of the lensing signal in each of the 10 radial bins, obtained for each stellar mass threshold sample.